 Traveling from Turbo to Marriaga is actually quite easy, you just take the panga with final destination of Tanela and ask the driver to stop in Marriaga.
 It takes about an hour to get there.
 We had to make a quick stop at a coast guard post in a bay nearby.
-The driver parked the panga near the dock and waited while one of the officers went through different passenger bags and asked to check ID cards.
+The driver parked the panga near the dock and waited while one of the officers went through different passenger bags and asked to check identification cards (cedulas in Spanish).
 Everyone had to wait patiently and quietly during the security protocol.
 When the officer was done with the search he came over to where I was and said to me “ma’am, I am afraid you will have to stay with us”, of course this made me very nervous.
 I looked at him and said “who me?”
 And he said “yes you, you will have to stay with us”.
 I asked why and he replied in a very serious manner “because you have beautiful eyes”.
-I wanted to punch him in the face for making me feel so anxious but at the same time was relieved to know that he was just flirting and I didn’t really have to stay with them.
-I could not believe that he would find time to flirt while doing his work, I found this quite annoying.
+I wanted to punch him in the face for making me feel so anxious but at the same time was relieved to know that he was just flirting and I didn’t really have to stay.
+I couldn’t believe that he would find time to flirt while doing his work, I found this quite annoying.
+Unfortunately this type of behavior is commonly seen in Colombia.
 A minute later we were finally on our way to Marriaga.
 The trip itself is beautiful, lots of birds can be seen flying around in the small hills all along the river and inside the cienagas.
-We passed the community of Bocas del Atrato; which seemed to be very inviting to tourists with its big restaurants and a nice hotel.
+We passed the community of Bocas del Atrato; which seemed to be very inviting to tourists with its big restaurant and a nice hotel.

 Inside one of the cienagas they had enclosed a square area with netting to build a cage for a fish farm.
 Everytime they pulled a small fish in the nets, they would mark it to identify who had caught it and then throw it inside the caged area.
 They would later fish these out when they got larger.
-One of the most beautiful places was the Cienaga de Limon an area named as a reserve for the conservation of the manatee.
-Unfortunately I didn’t get to see any but they tell me that sometimes they can see three or four in the area.
-They told me that the best time to come to Marriaga is during the summer when it’s dry and there are no mosquitos.
+One of the most beautiful places was the Cienaga de Limon, an area named as a reserve for the conservation of the Manatee.
+Unfortunately I didn’t get to see any manatees but I was told that sometimes they can see three or four in the area.
+I also learned that the best time to come to Marriaga is during the summer when it’s dry and there are no mosquitos.
 I was there right as the summer was ending but I had no problems at night since they provided a net for my bed.
-In the winter the rains are abundant, this is in fact one of the rainiest regions in the world so it is a bad idea to visit from May to August.
+In the winter the rains are abundant.
+This is in fact one of the rainiest regions in the world so it is a bad idea to visit from May to August.

-Children from the community would come often to Francys’ house to ask for food, especially her cousin’s kids.
-Francys seemed to have more than others so she could help out.
+The children from the community would come often to Francys’ house to ask for food, especially her cousin’s kids.
+Francys seemed to have more than others so she was able to help out.
 She explained that she is very entrepreneurial and always comes up with projects to make extra money.
 She is very driven and wants to help her community thrive and prosper.
-Unfortunately not everyone was as driven as Francys, you could find men drinking during the day, although this is very common in small towns in Colombia, especially ones where there isn’t much to do.
-They definitely could benefit from eco-tourism to keep busier and of course, make money.
+Unfortunately not everyone seemed as driven as Francys, but not everyone had had the same opportunities to get an education.
+It is very common in small towns in Colombia like Marriaga to find people sitting around, drinking all day.
+Unfortunately this is due to the lack of activities and work in the area, hence another reason to get the funds to build the library and the hotel bridge.
+They could definitely benefit from some eco-tourism to keep them busy and make money.

 There is definitely not enough to do in this small town.
 The men go out to fish in the morning and sit around the rest of the afternoon drinking and playing dominoes.
 The women are busy cleaning, tending to the children, cooking, and washing.
 The children just run around but their mothers yell at them to stop because some of them don’t know how to swim and they can easily trip on the bridges and fall in the water.
 A kid had recently drowned.
 All cleaning is done in the river, the bathing, the washing of fish, the tooth brushing, etc. The currents are strong and they carry away all waste.
 They try to pick up the trash but sometimes they throw it in the water near the houses and it just collects and rots away there.
 There is a small fish that they call the “caga” that eats all of the fecal matter so thankfully this is not seen floating in the water.
 They are building bathrooms with regular toilet bowls and sinks inside the tourist hotel.

 We go fishing again on the second day.
 Francys explains that there are only three women that fish in town- herself, Pacha, and Ines, the town’s Pastor.
 Usually two people go out together on a boat, the fisher and the helper.
 They end up splitting whatever money they make from the day’s catch.
 On a very good day they can get anywhere from 50 to 80 fish.
-They put them in ice and go to Turbo to sell them.
+They put them in ice and travel in the panga back to Turbo to sell them.
 If they catch a Robalo it will pay for the entire trip out there.
 I try to keep my balance to not fall in the water as the boat leans over to the side while they take the netting out.
-The net is stuck in the buchones de agua or floating plants.
+The net is stuck in the “buchones de agua” or floating plants.
 They work hard to get it out.
 They move the boat around to push the buchones out of the way.
-Once they succeed I cheer for them and tell them that they are true pros.
-Jaider the helper replies “she taught me”, pointing at Francys.
+Once they succeed I cheer for them and tell them they are true professionals.
+Jaider, the helper, points at Francys saying “she taught me”.
 It is beautiful, calm, and breezy all around.
 In the area you can find 78 registered species of fish.
 They had laid out three nets the day before and only one fish comes out of the second net but it is a robalo, the biggest of the day.
-Jaider explains: “when God blesses us we catch a big robalo or sabalo and can sell it in town and get anywhere from 300 to a million pesos”.
-They sell to pesqueras or fisheries in Turbo, who in turn sell to restaurants.
+Jaider explains: “when God blesses us we catch a big robalo or sabalo and can sell it in town and get anywhere from $300 to $1 million pesos”.
+They sell to pesqueras or fisheries in Turbo, and these in turn sell to restaurants.
 We ride across the bay, and get ready to pull out the third net.
 Francys sings and keeps a positive attitude, it is easy to tell why she is the community’s Leader.
 They catch some “jaivas” or crabs in the net; which they tell me must be killed because they will reproduce and be a hazard as they bite and tear up the nets.
 They yell to the fish “come out so the tourist can see you”.

 My last afternoon they took me out to Candelaria bay.
-We went through beautiful mangroves to reach the place where the river meets the Caribbean sea.
-It was beautiful.
+We went through beautiful mangroves to reach the place where the river meets the Caribbean Sea.
 We finished the day watching the sunset over the Atrato with a view of the central range in Panama, in the horizon.
-It was fantastic!
+It was stunning!